ambient-innovation/django-ai-kit-auth/demo/README.md

 Navigate to the `cypress` folder and execute

     npm install

 then execute `npm run cypress:open` for testing with a GUI or `npm run cypress:run` for testing in the console.

+## Using the Demo

+The frontend server will be available on `localhost:3000`.
+You can login using one of the two initially created users:

+* username `root`, password `root`
+* username `testuser`, password `testuserpassword`

+On the dashboard, you can click the logout button to logout again, or click the `Trigger 401` button to trigger an unauthorized response from the server.
+This will lead to a logout.

+Further, we included a separate post test in the demo, which can be triggered via the `POST TEST` button.
+If you activate the developer's tools, you will see a response containing the string `'it works'`.

+In order to demonstate redirection after login, visit `localhost:3000/fallback` while logged out.
+Then enter valid credentials in the opened login page and check the browser URL after login.

+The admin page is available on `localhost:8000/admin`.
+Here you can only login as user `root`.